chenxiaolong/ddns-updater/README.md

 Features:
 * Supports TSIG with hmac-sha256/sha384/sha512
 * Automatically detects the correct interface based on the TCP source IP of a connection to the DNS server
-* Suuports DDNS updates over both TCP and UDP
+* Supports DDNS updates over both TCP and UDP

 ## Usage